DaveCTurner/davecturner.github.io/_posts/2017-08-17-paxos-pre-voting.markdown

 will result in a quorum of `accepted` messages which results in the proposed value being chosen as required.
 QED.

+### Oversize messages

+The time it takes to send and receive a message is a function of its size, so if a message is too large then nodes can time-out before it is fully delivered.
+This can lead to a leadership election, and also breaks the liveness proof
+above: if `promised` messages may then arbitrarily long to deliver then there may never be a time when there is a unique active node and therefore no election may ever succeed.
+It's a good idea to limit the size of values and to set any timeouts accordingly.

 ### Abdication

 There is no need for nodes to send out `prepare` messages for terms that they